bwestrich/tdd-spock/README.md

 ##Use different test double types appropriately
 Spock uses different sections for your test code (given/when/then/where...).
 Using these sections correctly can greatly improve the readability and value of your tests.

-* Put **stubs** in the **‘given:’** section (e.g. `mcwest.StubsAndMocksSpec`).
+* Put **stubs** in the **‘given:’** section.
 This section should not verify number of calls, method parameters, etc. These verifications make your tests harder to read and less resilient to refactoring

 * Put **mocks** in the **'then:'** section.

+See `mcwest.StubsAndMocksSpec` for examples of using stubs and mocks appropriately.

 ##Use behavior-oriented test section names
   Use given:, not setup: e.g. `mcwest.UsingGivenNotSetupSpec`